Contact Us 1-800-596-4880

 Use Anypoint API Governance to ensure you design and deploy APIs in line with MuleSoft, industry, and your organization’s best practices.

-Protect Services Available Locally to Flex Gateway
+Protect Services Available Locally to Omni Gateway

 Protect External Services

 When protecting external services not in the same network, connect to the service using mTLS communication.
-Configure a trusted network link, such as private VPC, between the networks to enable Flex Gateway to securely access the upstream service without exposing the service to the public internet.
+Configure a trusted network link, such as private VPC, between the networks to enable Omni Gateway to securely access the upstream service without exposing the service to the public internet.

 Perform Regular Testing